Plex Server Rock-on

 Plex Shares

-Next we select the Storage areas for the Plex Rock-on’s data and configuration files.
-Note that the order of these items may vary.
+Next, select the Storage areas for the Plex Rock-on’s data and configuration files.

-• Data Storage - room enough for your data and snapshots - minimum 100GB
+• Data Storage: enough space for data and snapshots - minimum 100GB

 ../../_images/plex_shares.png

-N.B. to create these Shares or ‘Storage areas’ please see our Creating a share.
+To create these Shares or ‘Storage areas’ please see Creating a share.

 The following image illustrates an example Access Control setting for the plex-data share; the plex-config and plex-transcode can be configured similarly.